 What are the key messages of the content you're publishing?
 Will it connect?
 Is it clear, compelling, in context, and concise?
 And what’s your role in the content creation process?

 Be clear about which channels you choose for your messages and consider whether line managers and leaders need communication capability.

 Think about what success looks like and see whether your communication has created the desired impact.

 Lesley stressed that communicators need to prioritize their activities and learn to say no to requests that aren’t worth the effort.
 "Doing so will allow you to spend your time more effectively in the future."

 She closed by revealing the harsh reality that "business leaders aren’t interested in internal comms - they’re only interested in what it can deliver.
 That’s why you need to focus your time, effort, and budget on delivering the behavior change necessary to get a seat at the table."

 To be taken seriously you need business acumen, accountability, courage, and curiosity.
 And don’t forget that you need to be more strategic to get your seat at the table."Lesley Allman, author of Better Internal Communication: How to Add Value, Be More Strategic, and Fast-Track Your Career

 Is there anything a good story can’t do?

-Elle Bradley-Cox, Senior Editorial Consultant at scarlettabbott; Gihan A.M Hyde, CEO and founder of CommUnique; and Lindsay Kohler, Lead Behavioral Scientist at scarlettabbott, started the afternoon sessions by discussing how communicators can lead transformation with compelling storytelling.
+Elle Bradley-Cox, Senior Editorial Consultant at scarlettabbott; Gihan A.M Hyde, CEO and founder of CommUnique; and Lindsay Kohler, Lead Behavioral Scientist at scarlettabbott, started the afternoon sessions of VOICES London 2022 by discussing how communicators can lead transformation with compelling storytelling.